NxPKG/khulnasoft-docs/content/r2/api/workers/workers-api-usage.md

 ## 6. Deploy your bucket

-With your Worker and bucket set up, run the `npx wrangler deploy` [command](/workers/wrangler/commands/#deploy) to deploy to Cloudflare's global network:
+With your Worker and bucket set up, run the `npx wrangler deploy` [command](/workers/wrangler/commands/#deploy) to deploy to Khulnasoft's global network:

 ```sh
 $ npx wrangler deploy